exercism/c/exercises/practice/linked-list/.approaches/circular-doubly-linked-list/content.md

 Whether the node is added to the back or the front of the list, the new node is always placed between the `tail` and the `head` of the list, so the same implementation for creating the node is used for adding a node to either the front or back.

-If it is thought that the most usual case is that the list already has one node, then the condition can be tested that the `head` is not `NULL`
+If it is thought that the most usual case is that the list already has one or more nodes, then the condition can be tested first that the `head` is not `NULL`
 (instead of testing first for if the `head` _is_ `NULL`).
 If the `head` is not `NULL`, then the new node is "wired up" to have its `prev` be the `tail` and its `next` be the `head`.
 Also, the `tail`'s `next` will be the new node and the `head`'s `prev` will be the new node.